Tjblues1/alx-pre_course/0x01-git/README.md

-my first project is nice.
-Thank you all
+my first project
+This is my coding experience